EnzymeML/enzymeml-specifications/docs/model.md

 ------

 ### Protein
-This objects describes the proteins that were used or formed over the course of the experiment.
+This object describes the proteins that were used or formed throughout the experiment.

 __id__* `string`